 To be eligible to enroll, you must:

-- be receiving monthly retirement benefits from a State Retirement System,
+- be receiving monthly retirement benefits from PERSI, Judges’ Retirement Fund, or an ORP retirement account, and

 Eligible dependents include the following: